-Cinderella pumpkins (also called fairytale pumpkins) can be a little harder to find than traditional pumpkins, but with their growing popularity in the last few years, more stores are carrying them.
-This year we purchased ours at Trader Joe’s and Home Depot, but you can also try your local grocery store or pumpkin patch.
-Cinderella pumpkins are typically more expensive than regular orange pumpkins, but you can mix and match and achieve this look on a budget!
+Cinderella pumpkins are also known as fairytale pumpkins or heirloom pumpkins.
+They can be harder to find than traditional pumpkins, but with their growing popularity in the last few years, more stores are carrying them.
+This year we purchased ours at Trader Joe’s and Home Depot, but you can also try your local grocery store or pumpkin patch!
+Pumpkins are usually very affordable.
+Cinderella pumpkins may go for a bit more than regular orange pumpkins, but you can mix and match and achieve this look on a budget.

 If you cannot find cinderella pumpkins locally, here are some faux options that could be used year after year:

-Here are some tips for styling a fall porch!
+Here are some tips for styling a fall porch with cinderella pumpkins!
 First, this is a good time of year to refresh your doormat, if yours is looking worn out or faded after summer.
 Many are only $10-12 and instantly make your porch feel happy and welcoming again.
-I picked this pinecone coir doormat because it will transition into the holiday season and I like the contrast of the pattern.
+I picked this pinecone coir doormat (no longer available, but this one is cute) because it will transition into the holiday season and I like the contrast of the pattern.
 I’ve had the geometric indoor/outdoor rug for a year and it is still in perfect condition!
 Layering rugs is a great way to add extra coziness.

 Next, add a few seasonal plants.
 Mums are an easy choice, as you’ll find them at most stores and they are very affordable.
-You could also use small evergreen bushes, grasses, or ornamental cabbage or kale.
+You could also use small evergreen bushes (here is a faux option), grasses, or ornamental cabbage or kale.
 Pop them in some planters for added texture.
 Just don’t forget to water!
 I just purchased these seagrass basket planters and love that they have a plastic lining to protect them.

 Now is the time to add your pumpkins!
 Try to vary the heights and colors for a casual look.
 As I mentioned above, I mixed cinderella pumpkins and traditional pumpkins to achieve this look while staying on budget.
 One of my favorite things about fall porch decor is that it looks best (in my opinion) when it isn’t too perfect.
 No need to match both sides of the porch!
-Here are some pretty faux cinderella pumpkins if you cannot find them where you live.
+Use faux cinderella pumpkins if you cannot find real ones.

-Finally, finish off the look with an autumn wreath, and pillows (similar) and a cozy throw if you have chairs on your porch.
-If not, add height with a few larger planters with evergreen bushes, or dried cornstalks on either side.
+Finally, finish off the look with an autumn wreath, pillows, and a cozy throw if you have chairs on your porch.
+If not, add height with a few large planters with topiaries, or dried cornstalks on either side.

-I hope this post was inspiring as you plan your fall front porch.
+I hope this post was inspiring if you are planning a fall porch with cinderella pumpkins.
 If you go pumpkin hunting, let me know below where you found the best ones!
 XO,